Xu-Yidi/Data-Structures-and-Algorithms/README.md

 The subtree rooted at a left or a right child of an internal node v is called a ***left subtree*** or ***right subtree***, respectively.
 A binary tree is ***proper*** or ***full*** if each node has either zero or two children.
 Thus, in a proper binary tree, every internal node has exactly two children.
 A binary tree that is not proper is improper.
 - **Properties of Binary Tree**<br>
 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=default"></script>
-Let T be a nonempty binary tree, and let n, nE
+Let T be a nonempty binary tree, and let n, nE<br>
 \\(x=\frac{-b\pm\sqrt{b^2-4ac}}{2a}\\)